-András György received the M.Sc.
-(Eng.) degree (with distinction) in technical informatics from the Technical University of Budapest, in 1999, the M.Sc.
-(Eng.) degree in mathematics and engineering from Queen's University, Kingston, ON, Canada, in 2001, and the Ph.D. degree in technical informatics from the Budapest University of Technology and Economics in 2003.
+András György received his MSc (Eng.) degree with distinction in technical informatics from the Technical University of Budapest, in 1999, his MSc (Eng.) degree in mathematics and engineering from Queen's University, Kingston, Canada, in 2001, and his PhD degree in technical informatics from the Budapest University of Technology and Economics in 2003.

-He was a Visiting Research Scholar in the Department of Electrical and Computer Engineering, University of California, San Diego, USA, in spring of 1998.
-In 2002-2011 he was with the Computer and Automation Research Institute of the Hungarian Academy of Sciences, where, from 2006, he was a Senior Researcher and Head of the Machine Learning Research Group.
+He was a visiting research scholar in the Department of Electrical and Computer Engineering, University of California at San Diego, in spring of 1998.
+In 2002-2011 he was with the Computer and Automation Research Institute of the Hungarian Academy of Sciences, where from 2006, he was a senior researcher and Head of the Machine Learning Research Group.
 In 2003-2004 he was also a NATO Science Fellow in the Department of Mathematics and Statistics, Queen's University.
 He also held a part-time research position at GusGus Capital Llc., Budapest, Hungary, in 2006-2011.
 In 2012-2015, he was a researcher in the Department of Computing Science, University of Alberta, Edmonton, AB, Canada.
 In 2015-2019, he was a Senior Lecturer at the Department of Electrical and Electronic Engineering of Imperial College London, London, UK.
 Since 2018, he has been a Research Scientist at Deepmind, London, UK.

 - Theory of Reinforcement Learning, Fall 2020.
 Visiting Scientist.